tyre/llamaindex-pinecone/README.md

 // => ["peter-piper]
 ```

 We see that it has returned an array of node ids that were successfully upserted to Pinecone.

-#### Passing duplicate vectors

-Note that the passing duplicate nodes—those with identical node ids—and embeddings will only create one vector in Pinecone, but the response will count both.
-The returned array will return the nodeId twice.
+Woohoo!

 #### Batching